chef/chef-server/README.md

 ## Installation ##

-Add the `chef-node-mover` default recipe to run_list of the node where you want to run the migration and run chef-client.
+Add the `chef-mover` default recipe to run_list of the node where you want to run the migration and run chef-client.
 You should now have a working install with config based on the node's environment in `/srv/mover`.